waikato-datamining/image-dataset-converter/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m [PACKAGE [PACKAGE ...]], --modules [PACKAGE [PACKAGE ...]]
+  -h, --help            show this help message and exit -c [PACKAGE [PACKAGE ...]], --class_listers [PACKAGE [PACKAGE ...]]
-                        The names of the module packages, uses the default ones if not provided. (default: None) -e EXCLUDED_MODULES, --excluded_modules EXCLUDED_MODULES
+                        The custom class listers to use, uses the default ones if not provided. (default: None) -e EXCLUDED_CLASS_LISTERS, --excluded_class_listers EXCLUDED_CLASS_LISTERS
-                        The comma-separated list of modules to excluded.
+                        The comma-separated list of class listers to exclude.
                         (default: None)
   -p NAME, --plugin_name NAME
                         The name of the plugin to generate the help for,